gendl/gendl-mcp/README.md

 # Enhanced MCP Wrapper for Gendl

 This is an enhanced MCP wrapper script for Gendl integration with Claude Desktop.
-It provides several improvements over the original wrapper script:
+It provides a powerful interface between Claude and Gendl, enabling AI-assisted generative engineering design.

+## What is Gendl?

+Gendl is a Generative Programming and Knowledge Based Engineering (KBE) framework that implements powerful concepts used by cutting-edge companies for mission-critical engineering applications.
+With Gendl, you can:

+- Define complex engineering problems using a high-level declarative, object-oriented syntax
+- Generate and manipulate 3D geometry programmatically
+- Decompose complex problems into manageable object trees
+- Benefit from automatic dependency tracking and value caching

+Gendl is available as open source software under the AGPL license at [https://gitlab.common-lisp.net/gendl/gendl](https://gitlab.common-lisp.net/gendl/gendl).

 ## Features